Ruling parties agree to start conspiracy bill debate Thurs.

 Japan's ruling parties have agreed to introduce a contentious bill that would punish those preparing to carry out serious crimes at a plenary session of the House of Representatives on Thursday.

-The Diet affairs chiefs of both parties reached an agreement at a meeting on Monday morning, ruling lawmakers said.
+The Diet affairs chiefs of Prime Minister Shinzo Abe's Liberal Democratic Party and its junior coalition partner Komeito reached an agreement at a meeting on Monday morning, lawmakers said.

 The government says the bill is necessary to ward off terrorism at the 2020 Tokyo Olympic and Paralympic Games, and to ratify the U.N.
 Convention against Transnational Organized Crime, which Japan signed in 2000.